SPECIAL MARK DOWN!

 Substantial and wonderful, this is an unusual Edwardian era Acrostic locket.

-Most acrostic jewelry dated to the early 1800s, although reproductions abound.
+Most acrostic jewelry dates to the early 1800s, although reproductions abound.

 An acrostic jewel uses every first letter of the name of the gemstones to spell out a word, in this case, "DEAREST".
 There is a diamond, emerald, amethyst, ruby, emerald, sapphire, and a topaz.
 Ok, the designers substituted a citrine, but it resembles a topaz and only a gemologist would know.